JuanSonghai/tindogwebsite/README.md

 TinDog Project Made.
-Got the idea/template from a Udemy Course.
+Got the idea from a course on Udemy